godror/godror/doc/connection.md

 * `/usr/lib/oracle/19.8/client64/lib/network/admin` if Oracle 19.8 Instant Client RPMs are used on Linux.
 * `$ORACLE_HOME/network/admin` if godror is using libraries from a database installation.

-### Oracle Session Pooling
+### <a name="pooling"></a> Oracle Session Pooling

-Set `standaloneConnection=0`- this is the default.
+Set `standaloneConnection=0` - this is the default.
 The old advice of setting `db.SetMaxIdleConns(0)` are obsolete with Go 1.14.6.
 It does no harm, but the revised connection pooling (synchronous ResetSession before pooling the connection) eliminates the need for it.

 To use heterogeneous pools, set `heterogeneousPool=1` and provide the username and password through `godror.ContextWithUserPassw` or `godror.ContextWithParams`.

+***WARNING*** if you cannot use Go 1.14.6 or newer, then either set `standaloneConnection=1` or disable Go connection pooling by `db.SetMaxIdleConns(0)` - they do not work well together, resulting in stalls!

 ### Backward compatibility